Australia tightens restrictions as COVID-19 cases top 10,000 | Health

 The changes come as scores of new cases were uncovered in Victoria, the country's COVID-19 hotspot, despite a return to lockdown last week for nearly 5 million people in state capital Melbourne.
 Active cases in the state rose to nearly 2,000 after another 270 infections were detected in the past 24 hours, authorities said, taking Australia's total number of cases to about 10,000.

-Australia's death toll hit 109 on Tuesday after a man in his 80s died from the virus.
+Australia's death toll hit 110 on Tuesday after two people in their 80s died from the virus in Victoria.
 "We haven't turned the corner yet.
 I hope to see that this week, but there are no guarantees," Brett Sutton, Victoria's Chief Medical Officer told reporters in Melbourne.

 "Indoor activity, where people aren't seated is a huge health risk.
 It increases the chance of transmission," state Premier Gladys Berejiklian told reporters.